MECE Framework: Definition, Examples, and Tips (2026)

 Yes |

-No overlap, no gaps.
-This is MECE |
+No overlap and no gaps, so this is MECE |

-What Are 10 Ready-to-Use MECE Frameworks?
+What Are 10 Ready-to-Use MECE Structures?

 - Profitability: increase price, increase quantity, decrease variable costs, decrease fixed costs